improbable-eng/etcd-cluster-operator/docs/contributing.md

 The actual build is performed inside Docker and will use the go version in the `Dockerfile`, but the `docker-build` target will first run the tests locally which will use your system `go`.

-The `IMG` environment variable is used by the `Makefile`.
+The `DOCKER_REPO` environment variable is used by the `Makefile`.

 ### Deploying the Operator to a cluster

-Make sure that your desired cluster is your default context in `kubectl`, and that `IMG` from above is still exported.
+Make sure that your desired cluster is your default context in `kubectl`, and that `DOCKER_REPO` from above is still exported.

 ```bash
 make deploy